aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_13_01_strcompare.md

 ```
 This method tries to match the molecular graph of one molecule onto
 the other based on the atomic connectivity by exploring all possible
-permutations, with tricks to shorten the search.
-Ullmann's method can
+permutations, with tricks applied to shorten the search.
+Ullmann's
-be expensive particularly for branching molecules with symmetric (in
+method can be expensive particularly for branching molecules with
-the molecular graph sense) substituents.
-Once the two atomic sequences
+symmetric (in the molecular graph sense) substituents.
+Once the two
-are in the same order, the comparison proceeds as in the ordered case:
+atomic sequences are in the same order, the comparison proceeds as in
+the ordered case:
 ```
 * COMPARE: compare structures
   Molecule 1 : HIS_TYR_HIS_0-rattle.xyz